panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geomnode.rst

 GeomNode
 ========

-Finally, GeomNode is the glue that connects :ref:`Geoms <geom>` into the scene graph.
-A GeomNode contains a list of one or more Geoms.
+Finally, :class:`.GeomNode` is the glue that connects :ref:`Geoms <geom>` into the scene graph.
+A :class:`.GeomNode` contains a list of one or more Geoms.

 .. raw:: html